bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 When units are added to the visible units list, they are added [at (or near) the head of the list](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/game_types.h#L41-L45).

 This means that units have their orders processed in reverse order to when they last became visible.

+Note that BWAPI's `isVisible` does not reflect whether a unit is in the visible units list or not.
+Rather, it appears to be tied to whether the units position is in the fog of war or not.
+Two examples are workers harvesting gas and workers loaded in a transport; in both cases they are not in the engine's visible units list, but BWAPI's `isVisible` will return true.

 ### Subpixels